jpvantassel/hvsrpy/README.md

 ---

 `hvsrpy` is a Python package for performing horizontal-to-vertical spectral ratio (H/V) processing. `hvsrpy` was developed by Joseph P. Vantassel with contributions from Dana M. Brannon under the supervision of Professor Brady R.
 Cox at The University of Texas at Austin.
-The automated frequency-domain rejection algorithm and log-normal statistics implemented in `hvsrpy` was developed by Tianjian Cheng under the supervision of Professor Brady R. Cox at The University of Texas at Austin and detailed in Cox et al. (2020), citation below.
+The automated frequency-domain window-rejection algorithm and log-normal statistics implemented in `hvsrpy` were developed by Tianjian Cheng under the supervision of Professor Brady R. Cox at The University of Texas at Austin and detailed in Cox et al. (2020), citation below.

 If you use _hvsrpy_ in your research, we ask you please cite the following: